What are you looking for?

 Dengue is one of the most rapidly spreading infectious diseases worldwide.
 Between 2000 and 2019, the number of cases increased tenfold.
-Half of all people now live in areas where dengue is endemic1.
+Today, half of the world’s population lives in areas where dengue is endemic1.

-One of the reasons for this is global warming, which greatly favours the spread of the tiger mosquitoes (Aedes aegypti and Aedes albopictus) that act as vectors for dengue.
-In many endemic areas, the rising temperatures and heavier rainfall associated with climate change contribute to an increase in the number of mosquitoes2.
+One of the reasons for this is the global warming, which greatly favours the spread of the tiger mosquitoes (Aedes aegypti and Aedes albopictus) that act as vectors for dengue.
+In many endemic areas, the rising temperatures and heavier rainfall associated with climate change are contributing to an increase in the number of mosquitoes2.

 1 WHO: Dengue and severe dengue; Dengue - Global situation as of 21 December 2023